JulianStandring/vagrant-automation/README.md

 100% Minimal Viable Product, it would needs much more to be hardened and production ready.
 This is intended for demonstration only.

+## Goal
+To demonstrate an Infrastructure as Code solution using vagrant and ansible that runs a "Hello World" website.

+This will consist of
-- Use Vagrant to create three virtual machines (one load balancer and two web servers):
+- 3 x Vagrant virtual machines (one loadbalancer and two webservers):
-  - Configure networking
+  - Using `ubuntu/bionic64` box type
+  - Configured with static ips
+  - Configured with port forwarding
+  - Provisioned using Ansible
+- Ansible used for configuration management:
+  - Installing and configuring NGINX
+    - as a loadbalancer
+    - as a webserver
   - Configure VM Access (`vagrant ssh`, no password for sudo if admin group or vagrant user)
-  - Provision Ansible and run playbooks
-- Use Ansible to:
-  - Install NGINX
-  - Configure NGINX as a load balancer
-  - Configure NGINX as a web server (i.e. modify the home page)
-  - Enforce configuration (i.e. run manually)
+  - Enforce configuration (i.e. show how ansible can make changes)

 # Read it
 ## This isn't
 - Secure
 - Scalable
 - The only way of doing it
-- Instruction for "how to setup a terminal or install software" (if there are ommissions that would be helpful please let me know)
+- Instructions on "how to setup your terminal or install software"
 - The only resource you should use (see links)

-## Installation
+## What do you need to run it?
-This project was completed using MacOS High Sierra (10.13) and I use `brew` as a package manager, for example, I was able to install ansible by running `brew install ansible` ([see here for brew](https://brew.sh/)) and check details by running `brew info ansible`.
+This project was witten using MacOS High Sierra (10.13) and `brew` as a package manager, for example, ansible could be installed by running `brew install ansible` and version checked by running `brew info ansible` ([see here for brew](https://brew.sh/)).

-The following software is central to this project.
-If you can get version numbers using the shell command then you should be ok to continue and everything should be installed correctly.
-If you're having trouble please check the maintainer's website.
+The following software is central to this project but this project also assumes you have at least intermediate knowledge of a shell terminal.
+If you can run the shell commands successfully then the software should be installed ok.
+This means you can continue and everything should hopefully work.
+If you're having trouble please check the maintainer's website for install instructions.

+I used the following versions when testing this project worked.
 Software | Shell command | Version used here | Maintainer Website
 -----------|--------------------|--------|-----
 VirtualBox | `virtualbox --help` | 6.0.14  | [website link](https://www.virtualbox.org/wiki/Downloads)